-Condition and Context: The District had adopted budget items that were exceeded by actual expenditures by a material amount.
+Condition and Context: The District had adopted budget items that were exceeded by actual expenditures by a material amount in the General Fund and Food Service Fund.

 Cause: The condition was caused by the District ineffectively monitoring the adopted budget against actual expenditures.